cloudquery/cloudquery/website/pages/docs/advanced-topics/using-an-offline-license.md

 }
 ```

-These fields should be self-explanatory, but if you have any questions about the contents of the license file, please contact our support team.
+If you have any questions about the contents of the license file, please contact our support team.